usc-isi-i2/kgtk/docs/transform/table.md

 The primary uses for this command are to easily produce documentation files or to easily produce human-readable output in TABLE-aware environments.

+This command defaults to `--mode=NONE` since it doesn't attach special meaning to particular columns.

 This comand is equivalent to `kgtk cat --MODE=NONE --output-format=table`.
 However, it is a lot shorter and easier to type.